 Peter Van Veen, Board Chair

-Before switching gears to private real estate investment, Peter served as General Counsel and Senior Vice President of Knowledge Learning Corporation, a leading national child care company.
-Peter transitioned to KLC during KLC’s acquisition of ARAMARK Educational Resources, Inc., (FKA Children’s World Learning Centers) where Peter had been serving as Chief Counsel and Executive Vice President.
-Prior to his employment in the child care industry, Peter was an attorney in the Denver office of Gibson, Dunn & Crutcher.
+Before switching gears to private real estate investment, Peter served as General Counsel and Senior Vice President of Knowledge Learning Corporation, a leading national childcare company.
+Peter transitioned to KLC during KLC’s acquisition of ARAMARK Educational Resources, Inc. (FKA Children’s World Learning Centers), where Peter had been serving as Chief Counsel and Executive Vice President.
+In addition to being responsible for the legal departments of these organizations, Peter was respected as an innovative and strategic thinker who applied analytical rigor to ideas, resulting in practical and effective solutions to a wide range of business and personnel issues.
+Prior to his employment in the childcare industry, Peter was an attorney in the Denver office of Gibson, Dunn & Crutcher.

-Sonia is President of Danielsen Investments, real estate company specializing in the RiNo neighborhood of Denver.
+Sonia is President of Danielsen Investments, a real estate company specializing in the RiNo neighborhood of Denver.
 She also developed the Rail Yard Lofts project converting an historic warehouse into residential lofts.
 Before being involved in the real estate, Sonia was the president and owner of Eastwood Printing.
 She was past chapter chair of the Rocky Mountain YPO.
 And she and her husband are RAFT Colorado’s Lovable Landlords!

 Ellen Hall, PhD

 Ellen is the founder and executive director of the Boulder Journey School and also directs its Teacher Education Program.
 Early childhood professionals travel from around the world to learn about the educational program she and her team have developed.
 Ellen is also an adjunct faculty member teaching graduate courses at the University of Colorado Denver and Vice President of Videatives, a web-based company that offers virtual and on-site professional development to early childhood educators.
 She is a founding board member of Hawkins Centers of Learning.

 Barry Kluger Bell, PhD

 Kevin is President and CEO of Food Bank of the Rockies, a non-profit organization with 98 employees at warehouses in Denver, Wyoming, and the Western Slope.
 Last year, Food Bank of the Rockies distributed 39.4 million pounds of food to more than 1,100 hunger relief programs.
 Last year, Food Bank of the Rockies was one of only ten charities nationwide to earn Charity Navigator’s highest 4-star rating for Financial Health and a 4-star rating in Accountability and Transparency.
 Prior to working for Food Bank of the Rockies, Kevin served the organization as a board member and board chair while working in various positions for Cub Foods.
-Kevin received his Juris Doctorate from William Mitchell College of Law and his undergraduate degree from St. John’s University.
-Kevin also completed Cornell University’s Executive Leadership Program in 2006, and was awarded a Livingston Fellowship from Bonfils Stanton Foundation in 2005.Jeff is a recent graduate of CU Boulder.
-While he was a student, he served as the materials coordinator for the CU Science Discovery Center (where he also assisted teachers in developing activities curricula for science and art classes).
-Jeff is constantly amazed at the variety of materials and generosity of the community, and he will work tirelessly to help teachers think up ways to solve their material challenges.